zeebote/Django-Gunicorn-Nginx-Postgres-on-Kubernetes/README.md

    ```
    Since we don't have any vote record yet, it should show "No polls are avaiable" as it suppose to.
 Your Django app is running ok on Kubernetes.

+1. Next step?
+Monitoring Django, Nginx, and Postgres.
+   The app is including exporter for Django (with DB monitoring) and Nginx for Prometheus to scape the status.